Shraddha-DSA/ChatWithRepo/README.md

 # 🚀 ChatWithRepo

 ChatWithRepo is an AI-powered RAG (Retrieval-Augmented Generation) system that allows users to **chat with any GitHub repository**.
-Just paste a repo link and ask questions — the system understands the codebase and responds intelligently.
+Just paste a repo link and ask questions, the system understands the codebase and responds intelligently.

 ---